Liquid-activated quantum emission from pristine hexagonal boron nitride for nanofluidic sensing: Main Text

-This positive \textit{solvatochromism} is expected to occur when the magnitude of the excited state dipole is larger than the ground state one, which is the case for $\pi - \pi^*$ transitions\cite{nigam2001principles}.
-The Jablonski diagram presented in Fig. 3d. illustrates the process giving rise to the observed spectra.
-By absorbing a photon (excitation, green arrow), the defect is excited to a dipolar state which interacts with the solvent and relaxes without radiating (dipole relaxation, curved arrow).
-Direct evidence of the dipolar nature of our liquid-activated emitters is presented in Fig. 3e where PL changes were monitored while rotating either the linearly polarized light used for excitation (green) or the fluorescent signal from the defects (orange).
-Details are provided in Fig. S6.
-Similar dipolar excitation and emission was reported for several types of hBN defects\cite{jungwirth2016temperature,jungwirth2017optical}.
-As sketched in Fig. 3f, the solvatochromic redshift can be described by the presence of liquid molecular dipoles stabilizing the defect's excited state dipole, thus lowering its energy and redshifting the ZPL.
-After this step, the transition back to the ground state can occur in two ways: direct emission of a photon (ZPL, orange arrow), and phonon-assisted emission (PSB, red arrow), which is redshifted compared to the ZPL as a fraction of the energy leads to lattice vibrations (phonon, zigzag arrow).
+The Jablonski diagram presented in Figure 3d illustrates the process giving rise to the observed spectra.
+By absorbing a photon (excitation, green arrow), the emitter is excited to a dipolar state which interacts with the solvent and relaxes before radiating (dipole relaxation, curved arrow).
+Direct evidence of the dipolar nature of our liquid-activated emitters is presented in Figure 3e where either the linearly polarized light used for excitation (green) or the PL emission (orange) was rotated while monitoring the signal through an analyzer (details in Supplementary Fig. 11).
+As sketched in Figure 3f, the solvatochromic redshift can be described by the presence of liquid molecular dipoles stabilizing the excited state dipole, thus lowering its energy and redshifting the ZPL.
+After this step, as shown in Figure 3d, the transition back to the ground state can occur in two ways: direct emission of a photon (ZPL, orange arrow), and phonon-assisted emission (PSB, red arrow), which is redshifted compared to the ZPL as a fraction of the energy leads to lattice vibrations (phonon, zigzag arrow).
+Our analysis of the phonon side bands revealed increasing phonon broadening and decreasing phonon side band content with increasing solvent polarity (details in Supplementary Discussion and Supplementary Fig. 12).
+In the case of a mixture of polar ethanol and apolar heptane, the spectrum was very similar to that of the polar liquid, demonstrating a strong affinity between the emitters and polar molecules (Supplementary Fig. 13 \& 14).